orestis-z/acp-hp/docs/README.md

 ---
 layout: Homepage
 description: 'We are from the antimatter universe.
-Anti CryptoPunks are the NFT antiparticles of the corresponding particles in "ordinary" CryptoPunks and the first AntiVerse project.'
+Anti CryptoPunks are the NFT antiparticles of the corresponding particles in "ordinary" CryptoPunks and the first Antiverse project.'
 avatar: /9963.png
 face: /kraken.jpg
 head: 'Hello Particle'